The Importance of Incident Management

 Critical incidents can occur anytime, anywhere, and are not limited to traditional business hours.
 Well-orchestrated incident management allows minimizing the impact any business disruption can impose on business operations and employees.
 However, having this type of plan in place won’t suffice.

-Continually updating and testing your incident management plans can help your company adjust to new and rising threats.
+Continually updating and testing your business continuity and disaster recovery plan can help your company adjust to new and rising threats.
 Having specific forms of communication set up to alert all necessary personnel during an emergency is also critical in responding quickly and efficiently.
 It is almost impossible to anticipate the occurrence of specific threats, but if your incident management plan includes all of the above components, you will be ready to maneuver through any unanticipated business disruption.

 This is why it is imperative that your business has an Incident Management Plan (IMP) in place and ready to go in case an incident does occur.
 Today, organizations must embrace a mobile-first strategy for incident management.
 This will help your organization mitigate risk, eliminate business impacts, and ensure the workforce is safe as you will be able to react to an incident faster.